-After acceptance to Hannibal-LaGrange University, qualified undergraduate students may apply to the nursing program.
-Prior to acceptance to the nursing major, students will be required to complete a series of admissions requirements as outlined in the HLGU Academic Catalog.
+After acceptance to Hannibal-LaGrange University, qualified undergraduate students may apply to the Craigmiles School of Nursing for one of the nursing programs offered.
+For LPNs having graduated from non-HLGU nursing programs and wishing to enter the ASN 2nd year as advanced placement students, successful completion of an LPN HESI Assessment will be required prior to acceptance into the ASN nursing program, as outlined in the HLGU Academic Catalog.